navikt/secchamp-stats/README.md

 ![workflow](https://github.com/navikt/secchamp-stats/actions/workflows/main.yaml/badge.svg)

-Creates a "data product" with some security related stats such as Snyk adoption.
+Creates a ["Dataprodukt"](https://docs.knada.io/dele-data/dataprodukt/) with some security related stats such as Snyk adoption.

 ## ⌨️ Usage

-More to come...
+This app is run as a [Naisjob](https://doc.nais.io/naisjob/) at a fixed interval, no manual steps are required.

 ## ⚖️ License
 [MIT](LICENSE).